petroemil/Rx.Book/Draft.md

 A good example for this is the `Click` event of a button on the UI, but also the response from a web service call.
 In the case of the latter it's very much possible that in terms of the execution order of the commands you know exactly that you only want to do things after you have the response, but you have to consider the chance that this service call could take seconds to return, and if it would be written in a synchronous way, the execution on the caller thread would be blocked and it couldn't do anything until the service call returns.
 And this can lead to very unpleasant experience for the users as they will just see the UI becoming unresponsive or "frozen".
 To make sure it doesn't happen you will have to do asynchronous call which means that the logic will be executed (or waited in the case of I/O operations) in the background without blocking the calling thread and you will get the result through some kind of callback mechanism.
 If you have been around in the developer industry for a while, you might remember the dark days of callback chains, but fortunately in C# 5.0 / .NET 4.5 (in 2012) Microsoft introduced the `async` and `await` keywords that makes it possible to write asynchronous code that looks just like a regular synchronous code.
 Just think about the difficulties of implementing simple language constructs like a conditional operation, a loop or a try-catch block with the traditional form (callbacks) of asynchronous programming.
 With these new keywords you can naturally use all of these while still having a performant, responsive and scalable asynchronous code.
 But even though it makes life significantly easier in many scenarios, the moment you want to do something a little more complicated, like a retry, timeout or adding paging functionality to a web service call, you have to start writing complex logic because hiding the difficulties of dealing with callbacks won't save you from implementing these custom operations.

 Events (in C#) have a serious problem though, they are not objects, you can't pass them around as method parameters, and tracking the subscribers of an event is also not trivial.
-This is where the Observer design patter comes in handy, because it pretty much re-implements events, but this time your event source and the subscribers will be objects and the subscription will be an explicit operation.
+This is where the Observer design patter comes in handy, because with it you can implement event handling for yourself instead of using a language feature, so you have full control over the event source, the subscribers and the method of the notification.

 The Observer design pattern consists of two simple interfaces.